MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-using-authoring-workspace.md

 ms.assetid: 8a116b94-6bc4-4160-b539-4bd542b8ee5a
 ---

-# Using the Authoring Workspace in Operations Manager
+# Use the Authoring Workspace in Operations Manager

+This article describes how to use the Operations Manager Operations console to perform authoring tasks.

 The options in the Authoring workspace allow you to create new monitoring scenarios.
 This could be to change or add monitoring in an existing management pack or to create a new management pack for an application that doesn't have one.